New Vs Old Garage Door Installation: What You Need to Know

 Since drive type affects both noise and durability, choosing the right garage door opener can make a major difference in everyday performance.

-Materials and Durability: Steel, Wood, Aluminum, Fiberglass, and Composites
+Materials and Durability: Steel, Wood, Aluminum, Fibreglass, and Composites

 Before you choose an opener, match the door material to your climate, security needs, and maintenance tolerance because durability starts with the slab.